Sweekrit-B/lumaa-spring-2025-ai-ml-sweekritb/README.md

 **Author**: Sweekrit Bhatnagar

 Upon search input from a user, returns the top search results based on scientific article abstracts.
+This app has been deployed on Streamlit!
+Available here: https://paper-recommender-ml.streamlit.app/

 ## Dataset